Operating system role

 You probably think of your operating system as the thing that provides the user interface to your computer - the desktop environment, the file manager, the taskbar, and so on.

-It’s not really clearly defined where the operating system ends and the application software begins, since many operating systems come with a whole suite of applications pre-installed (like web browsers, file explorers, media players, and so on).
+It’s not really clearly defined where the operating system ends and the application software and other types of systems software begins, since many operating systems come with a whole suite of applications pre-installed (like web browsers, file explorers, media players, and so on).

 For example, ‘Linux’ itself is just an operating system kernel.
 If you used raw Linux without a distro, you’d just be using a kernel with everything else as extra, application software.